pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``profile centralinsts`` command gets the :term:`central instances` of the :term:`management profiles <management profile>` advertised by the WBEM server of the :term:`current connection`.

+The format of the command is:
+    pywbemcli [GENERAL-OPTIONS] profile centralinsts [COMMAND-OPTIONS]

 The command displays the instance paths of the central instances by profile, using the :term:`Table output formats`.